winitzki/scall/tutorial/programming_dhall.md

   , zip : ∀(a : Type) → F a → ∀(b : Type) → F b → F (Pair a b)
   }
 ```
-This typeclass does not assume that `F` is a covariant or contravariant functor, and may be used together with `Functor` or `Contrafunctor` typeclass as required.
+This typeclass does not assume that `F` is a covariant or contravariant functor.
+So, `Applicative` may be used together with `Functor` or `Contrafunctor` typeclass as needed.

-If `F` is a functor, we may define other often used methods of applicative functors, such as `pure`, `ap`, and `map2`.
+If `F` is an applicative _functor_, we may derive other often used methods of applicative functors, such as `pure`, `ap`, and `map2`.
 Those methods can be implemented generically through `unit` and `zip`:

 ```dhall